Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Experiments

 We use $K = 38$ as the number of policy samples taken in the $PI^2-CMA$ algorithm, in Algorithms \ref{alg:RLFBreactiveMP} and \ref{alg:PI2CMAupdate}.
 An iteration of the while-loop in Algorithm \ref{alg:RLFBreactiveMP} usually takes around 30-45 minutes to complete by the robot (most of the time is taken by the evaluation of the $K$ sampled policies, since the robot needs to unroll each sampled policy in order to evaluate it).
 The behavior has already converged by the end of the second iteration both on primitive 2 and 3 --in the sense that further iterations do not show significant improvements--, hence we only show the learning curves up to RL iteration \# 2.
 Hence in total the RL refinement process takes around 2-3 hours to complete on the robot.

 This shows the sample efficiency of our proposed reinforcement learning algorithm for the feedback models, since many of the deep reinforcement learning techniques nowadays require millions of samples to complete which is infeasible to be executed on a robot.
+This is enabled by the fact that we are optimizing the low-dimensional parameters of $\correcteddmpparamset$ --which is of size 25-- via RL as mentioned in section \ref{ssec:rlfb_phase1} and section \ref{ssec:rlfb_phase2} instead of the thousands parameters of {\pmnn}.